Somali people: Clan system

-The tombs of the founders of the Darod, Dir and Isaaq major clans, as well as the Abgaal subclan of the Hawiye are all located in northern Somalia.
-Tradition holds this general area as an ancestral homeland of the Somali people.
+The traditions of descent from noble elite forefathers who settled on the littoral are debated, although they are based on early Arab documents and Somali folklore.
+The tombs of the founders of Darod, Dir, Isaaq as well as the Abgaal subclan of Hawiye are all located in northern Somalia.
+Tradition holds this area as the ancestral homeland of the Somali people.